nunofachada/perfandpubtools/README.md

 #### 4.1.6\.
 Compare different implementations

-Besides comparing multiple setups within the same implementation, the [perfstats] function is also able to compare multiple setups within multiple implementations.
+Besides comparing multiple setups within the same implementation, the [perfstats] function is also able to compare multiple setups from multiple implementations.
 The requirement is that, from implementation to implementation, the multiple setups are directly comparable, i.e., corresponding implementation specs should have the same `sname` and `csize` parameters.